BuggedCat/airflow-scrapy-poc/airflow/README.md

 airflow db check
 ```

-On the airflow.cfg file change this line from True to False
+On the `airflow.cfg` file change this line from True to False

 `load_examples = False`

+And change this line to your `airflow.db` path

+`sql_alchemy_conn = sqlite:////home/user/your/airflow_home/path/airflow.db`

 #### Create user
 ```